SeppPenner/awesome-german-piracy/README.md

 * [nima4k.org](https://nima4k.org) is a site to download series in high quality.
 * [s.to](https://s.to/) is a site to watch and / or download series in high quality.
 * [streamking.eu](https://streamking.eu/) is a site to watch and / or download series in high quality.
+* [serien.streamdeutsch.email](https://serien.streamdeutsch.email) is a site to watch series in high quality.

 ### Films